MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-225-Bank-Holding-Companies-Change-Bank-Control-Regulation-Y/subpart-A-General-Provisions/section-225.2.md

 (4) *Qualified limited partnerships exempt.* Company does not include a qualified limited partnership, as defined in section 2(o)(10) of the BHC Act.

-(e)(1) *Control* of a bank or other company means (except for the purposes of subpart E of this part):
+(e)(1) *Control* of a company means (except for the purposes of subpart E of this part):

-(i) Ownership, control, or power to vote 25 percent or more of the outstanding shares of any class of voting securities of the bank or other company, directly or indirectly or acting through one or more other persons;
+(i) Ownership, control, or power to vote 25 percent or more of the outstanding shares of any class of voting securities of the company, directly or indirectly or acting through one or more other persons;

-(ii) Control in any manner over the election of a majority of the directors, trustees, or general partners (or individuals exercising similar functions) of the bank or other company;
+(ii) Control in any manner over the election of a majority of the directors, trustees, or general partners (or individuals exercising similar functions) of the company;

-(iii) The power to exercise, directly or indirectly, a controlling influence over the management or policies of the bank or other company, as determined by the Board after notice and opportunity for hearing in accordance with § 225.31 of subpart D of this part; or
+(iii) The power to exercise, directly or indirectly, a controlling influence over the management or policies of the company, as determined by the Board after notice and opportunity for hearing in accordance with § 225.31 of subpart D of this part; or

-(iv) Conditioning in any manner the transfer of 25 percent or more of the outstanding shares of any class of voting securities of a bank or other company upon the transfer of 25 percent or more of the outstanding shares of any class of voting securities of another bank or other company.
+(iv) Conditioning in any manner the transfer of 25 percent or more of the outstanding shares of any class of voting securities of a company upon the transfer of 25 percent or more of the outstanding shares of any class of voting securities of another company.

-(2) A bank or other company is deemed to control voting securities or assets owned, controlled, or held, directly or indirectly:
+(2) A company is deemed to control voting securities or assets owned, controlled, or held, directly or indirectly:

-(i) By any subsidiary of the bank or other company;
+(i) By the company, or by any subsidiary of the company;

+(ii) That the company has power to vote or to dispose of;

+(iii) In a fiduciary capacity for the benefit of the company or any of its subsidiaries;

-(ii) In a fiduciary capacity (including by pension and profit-sharing trusts) for the benefit of the shareholders, members, or employees (or individuals serving in similar capacities) of the bank or other company or any of its subsidiaries; or
+(iv) In a fiduciary capacity (including by pension and profit-sharing trusts) for the benefit of the shareholders, members, or employees (or individuals serving in similar capacities) of the company or any of its subsidiaries; or

-(iii) In a fiduciary capacity for the benefit of the bank or other company or any of its subsidiaries.
+(v) According to the standards under § 225.9 of this part.

 (f) *Foreign banking organization* and *qualifying foreign banking organization* have the same meanings as provided in §§ 211.21(n) and 211.23 of the Board's Regulation K (12 CFR 211.21(n) and 211.23).